-- Research Presentation and oral exam).
+Research Presentation and oral exam).
 The possible outcomes are: "Full Pass", "Terminal Pass", "Re-Examine" or "Fail".
+(P, O)

-(P, O) - 8.
-Students who are assigned an outcome of "Full Pass" are eligible to pursue admission to PhD candidacy and should do so by the fall of the third year.
+- 8. Students who are assigned an outcome of "Full Pass" are eligible to pursue admission to PhD candidacy and should do so by the fall of the third year.
 (Q) - 9.
 Upon becoming a candidate for the PhD degree, student must register for the dissertation course (AST399W, 699W, or AST999W).
 (Q) - 10.
-In the ensuing years leading to their final oral examination (defense of dissertation) students are expected to make significant progress on their Dissertation Project and to have regular committee meetings as outlined in section I. - 11.
-Students must regularly attend one of the primary Graduate Seminars (AST 390F or 390G) every semester and give one oral presentation at a research seminar each year.
+In the ensuing years leading to their final oral examination (defense of dissertation) students are expected to make significant progress on their Dissertation Project and to have regular committee meetings as outlined in section I. Students must also serve as Graduate Teaching Assistants for a minimum of two academic semesters. - Students must regularly attend one of the primary Graduate Seminars (AST 390F or 390G) every semester and give one oral presentation at a research seminar each year.
 Before applying for PhD graduation, they must present the equivalent of two 50-minute scientific talks as colloquia or seminars.
 (L) - 12.
-Students must fulfill the two-semester minimum Teaching Assistant requirement (B, F) during their time in the program. - 13.
 Students must provide their Dissertation Committee with a complete draft of the dissertation no less than two weeks before the signatures of committee members are requested on the form scheduling the final oral examination (Request for Final Oral Examination form).
 The final complete draft must be submitted to each committee member no less than four weeks prior to the date on which students intend to defend the dissertation.
-(T) - 14.
-Student must pass the final oral examination (defense of dissertation) in order to be eligible for the PhD degree (T) - 15.
+(T) - 13.
+Student must pass the final oral examination (defense of dissertation) in order to be eligible for the PhD degree (T) - 14.
 After passing the final oral examination, student must upload to the Graduate School a final draft of the dissertation incorporating any revisions required by the committee and bearing the approval signatures of committee members (Report of Dissertation Committee form).
-(T) - 16.
+(T) - 15.
 The Graduate Dean suggests that all PhD students obtain their degree within three calendar years of becoming a candidate.
 Additional time will be allowed only if the Graduate Studies Committee recommends with justification such an extension.
 This process may be repeated annually, but each time the committee must address the questions of possible termination of candidacy or conditions for continuation.
-(T) - 17.
-All graduate students must pay out-of-state tuition rates after they have accumulated 99 doctoral hours (see definition of 99-hour rule and doctoral hours in section A).
+(T) - 16.
+All graduate students must pay out-of-state tuition rates after they have accumulated 99 doctoral hours (see definition of 99 hour rule and doctoral hours in section A).
 You can check with the Graduate Coordinator to track the number of doctoral hours you have accumulated.
 (A, L)